dallin91/dallin-data-portfolio/README.md

 # My Data Portfolio

 A collection of data projects by Dallin Reeves.
-These projects showcase skills in Python, SQL, and other data tools.

 This repository showcases end-to-end projects that highlight my skills in Python, SQL, visualization, and applied data science.

 ## Featured Projects